Home

 Single herbal tincture made with dried needle of Pinus silvestris (Pine).

-The Scots pine (Pinus sylvestris) belongs to the pine family (Pinaceae) and can reach a respectable age of 200 to 300 years, thanks to its rich resin content.
+The Scots pine (Pinus sylvestris) belongs to the pine family (Pinaceae) and can reach an age of 200 to 300 years.
+This tree is known for its rich resin content and characteristic pine scent.

 €9.95